-important location for large company headquarters in the U.S., on balance added 19 headquarters of large companies during the 1990s.
+headquarters in the U.S., on balance added 16 headquarters of large companies during the 1990s.
 New York maintained its dominance as the major headquarters location by being home to more than twice as many headquarters as the second ranked metro area.
-Among the biggest "winners" in the 1990s were San Francisco, Houston, and Atlanta, each of which moved up three ranks, gaining 39, 29, and 25 large company headquarters, respectively, during the decade.
+Among the biggest "winners" in the 1990s were San Francisco, Houston, and Atlanta, each of which moved up at least two ranks, gaining 39, 29, and 25 large company headquarters, respectively, during the decade.
 Conversely, Cleveland, Boston, and Seattle dropped the furthest from their 1990 rank.